semantifyit/ds-specifications/DomainSpecifications/DS-V7/Grammar/DomainSpecification/DomainSpecification.md

 See [SHACL specification](https://www.w3.org/TR/shacl/#PropertyConstraintComponent).

-The mandatory term `sh:property` lists the property shapes that the target entity must comply with.
+The mandatory term `sh:property` lists the [Property Nodes](./Property.md) that the target entity must comply with.

 Example: